Have you ever worked with kamut before?

 - herbed seasoning salt (optional)

-Mix together the flour, apple cider vinegar, and water to form a stiff dough.
+Mix together kamut, apple cider vinegar, and water to form a stiff dough.
 Knead for 6 to 8 minutes until smooth and elastic.
 Cover and let rest for 8 hours or overnight.

 Remove from heat.
 Drain by pouring contents of pot into a stainless steel colander in the sink.
 Transfer noodles back to the pot.
-Toss in additional oil to prevent sticking.
-Season with herbed seasoning salt (optional).
+Drizzle and toss with additional oil to prevent sticking.
+Season with herbed seasoning salt if desired.